Skip to content

 2 hrs 25 min from Portland

 Rangeley sits where the Appalachian Trail meets a chain of six wilderness lakes, creating one of the most concentrated outdoor playgrounds in the Northeast.
-Whether you are casting dry flies on Mooselookmeguntic, skiing Saddleback's hand-cut glades, or paddling at sunset, Rangeley rewards every season.
+Cast dry flies on Mooselookmeguntic, ski Saddleback's hand-cut glades, or paddle at sunset.
+Rangeley rewards every season.

 Cell service is unreliable outside the village.
 Once you leave Main Street and head toward Mooselookmeguntic or the Appalachian Trail, expect dead zones.
 Download offline maps before you go and let someone know your plans if hiking solo.